tgoetten/mailarchiva-dockerized/README.md

 - [ ] Automate Download of Mailarchiva WAR file
 - [ ] Move from debian image to something smaller (less bloat, quicker build)
 - [ ] Add instructions to update Mailarchiva to a newer version
+- [ ] Add support for SSL Certificate using Traefik

 # Reference
 - https://github.com/bytecast-de/docker-mailarchiva